 Did you notice I used the word “get”?
 Hype up this homework and sharing thing!
 Your students should love home days.
 My students would often cheer when I told them it was a homework night.

-I would often challenge students to extend their learning at home as well.
-You can read more about extending learning in this post – Homework in Elementary Music Classes, Really?
+You can challenge students to extend their learning at home as well.
+Read more about extending learning at home in this post – Homework in Elementary Music Classes, Really?

 Music Classes Provide REAL Learning

-Music classes are often viewed as simply fun, playtime, entertainment, fluff or just a break for the “real teachers.”
-When parents, classroom teachers, and administrators see rising music literacy levels, this builds advocacy for your program.
+Music classes are often viewed simply as fun, playtime, entertainment, fluff or just a break for the “real teachers.”
+When parents, classroom teachers, and administrators see rising music literacy levels, this builds advocacy for your program within the school system too.
 It helps build the validity of our discipline.

 Standard vs. Stick Notation

 Here I would like to insert a word about using standard music notation.
 I have long been an advocate for starting children with standard music notation instead of stick notation.
-I have done it for MANY years.
+I have had success starting with standard notation for MANY years.
 I was reluctant to say that in public for the backlash that can sometimes follow.

-About 8-10 years ago, I heard a national presenter say that she started her students in kindergarten with standard notation as I had done for many years.
-I finally felt validated and able to say that in public.
+A few years ago, I heard a national presenter say that she started her kindergarten students with standard notation as I had done for many years.
+I finally felt validated and able to say this in public.

 Increasing Music Advocacy by Developing Music Literacy

 Yes!
 Increasing music advocacy by developing music literacy is possible.
-If you are not teaching your students to become independent music readers and sharing that at home, start today.
-If you want to create your own resources and need some lessons to model, see this music reading series with no-prep “Take it Home” pages.
+If you are not teaching your students to become independent music readers and sharing their learning at home, start today.
+If you want to create your own resources and need some lessons to model, see this Music Reading Series with no-prep “Take it Home” pages.

 Don’t wait until next year or next semester.
 Like music advocacy, music literacy does not happen overnight.
 It happens little by little, each and every day.
 Start today.

 Another way to build music literacy is by involving others and “building your community.”
-Click to read the next post in this 3-part music advocacy series below.
+Click to see the last post in this 3-part music advocacy series below.